mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-the-noble-eightfold-path-itself/whether-the-noble-eightfold-path-is-the-ultimate-end.md

 ---
-Question: Whether the noble eightfol path is the ultimate end?
+Question: Whether the noble eightfold path is the ultimate end?
 Category: Magga
 Tags:
 Sutta References: